cunarist/transle/README.md

 Always write user interface texts in `./assets/translations`.

 When an app gains popularity, there comes a need to support multiple languages.
-However, manually replacing thousands of text widgets in the user interface is not a trivival task.
+However, manually replacing thousands of text widgets in the user interface is not a trivial task.
 Therefore it is a must to write texts that will be presented to normal users in translation files.

 Refer to [Easy Localization](https://pub.dev/packages/easy_localization) docs for more details.